 Well, restart the FaceTime app.
 You have to force restart the app.
 Follow the steps below to restart your FaceTime app:

 - Tap the home button once.
-This will take you to main screen.
+This will take you to the main screen.

-- Double tap home button.
-This will open up multitasking tray.
+- Double-tap home button or swipe up.
+This will open up the multitasking tray.